siddarthc/nektar-_ls5_build/README.md

 Just download ThirdParty.tar.gz, untar and link with nektar++

+To link the libaries, navigate to the the directory cmake and give path to the libary in the make file for that library For example, to link ARPACK, navigate to file cmake/FindArpack.cmake and change the library search path.

 To install nektar++, replace default cmake files with the files in this repo
 mkdir build & cd build
 Configure using CC=icc CXX=icc ccmake ..
 NOTE: Turn on cmake options for linking with LIBIFPORT and LIBIFCORE
 Turn on MKL and turn off NATIVE_SYSTEM_BLAS_LAPACK
-Install using make install
+Also, life is easier when PETSC is turned off.
+The linear solvers in nektar++ are working fine Install using make install